AMSP-04/NETN-ETR/README.md

 > [Full Documentation](NETN-ETR.md)

-The NETN-ETR FOM module provides a standard interface for sending tasks to simulated entities represented in a federated distributed simulation.

-The NATO Education and Training Network (NETN) Entity Tasking and Reports (ETR) Module defines interactions that can be interpreted and executed by simulators that model the behaviour of a tasked entity.
-The module also defines reports sent by simulated entities.
+The NATO Education and Training Network Entity Tasking and Reports Module (NETN-ETR) provides a standard interface for sending tasks to simulated entities represented in a federated distributed simulation.
+It defines interactions that can be interpreted and executed by simulators that model the behaviour of a tasked entity.
+The module also defines report interactions sent by simulated entities.

-The module defines the pattern for tasking simulated entities and provides a core set of tasks.
-Other NETN modules define additional tasks.
-Provided task definitions reflect the capabilities commonly found in COTS Computer Generated Forces (CGF) applications but are independent of a specific CGF, agent framework, or agent modelling paradigm.
+Based on the SMC_EntityControl pattern, the module defines a core set of tasks for simulated entities.
+Other NETN-FOM modules define additional tasks.
+The task definitions provided in NETN reflect the capabilities commonly found in Commercial-off-the-Shelf (COTS) Computer-Generated Forces (CGF) applications but are independent of any specific CGF.

-A tasked entity can be either a physical entity (e.g. platform or lifeform) or an aggregate entity.
-The task definition itself does not specify how a simulation models the execution of the task.
+A tasked entity can be either a physical entity (e.g., platform or lifeform) or an aggregate entity.
+A task definition does not specify in detail how a simulation models the execution of the task.

 ## License